 Teeling Whiskey Distillery: The enthusiastic guide on our tour of the only working distillery in Dublin was quick to point out why the barrels are legally required to age elsewhere: the 1875 Whiskey Fire, which claimed the lives of only those who tried to guzzle down the flaming booze as it flowed through the streets.
 Ireland’s entire whiskey industry collapsed in the early 20th Century, due to USA prohibition and other political difficulties.
 The Teeling family has brought this place to life again.
 The 15 euro tasting was included with our Dublin Pass, but you can pay extra for a more extensive selection.

-Dublin Writers’ Museum: Present your pass to get the audio guide.
+Dublin Writers’ Museum: At the time of our visit, we got a free audio guide to this museum with our Dublin Pass.
 The commentary will have you peering into the glass cases of memorabilia from the storytellers who shaped Irish history, often defying religious and political censorship.
 The restored townhouse was once home to one of the Jameson brothers.
 And speaking of Jameson…

 Jameson Distillery, Bow Street: No longer a working distillery, this recently refurbished attraction will hold your interest as the talented guides work their magic on visual displays.
 The included tasting allowed for comparison of Jameson’s whiskey with similar blends from Scotland and the USA’s Jack Daniels.
 Plus a coupon for a cocktail in the spacious bar.